AltimateAI/vscode-dbt-power-user/README.md

 Please let us know about any bugs or feature requests through the github issues.

 This extension is sponsored by [innover.io](https://innover.io/).

+If you want to contribute to the extension, let us know and we will help set you up.

 ## How to setup the extension